scramjetorg/platform-docs/samples/scraping/README.md

 The scraper takes URL and CSS ID selector as input parameters and returns data every second.

-To test this please use URL: https://www.timeanddate.com/worldclock/poland and ID: `#act`.
+To test this please use URL: https://www.timeanddate.com/worldclock/poland and ID: `#ct`.
 Scraper will connect to the website and read (scrap) the current time.
 Next, it returns this as a stream.

 ### Running